bnd5k/GoogleCalendarScraperExample/README.md

 It's based on a sample
 [provided here](https://github.com/google/google-api-ruby-client/tree/master/samples/web),
-but whereas the Google's example relies on Redis, this example has no such dependency.
+but whereas the Google's example relies on Redis, this example simply stores the data locally (using Google's Google::Auth::Stores::FileTokenStore class).

+## Ruby Version

+This was built for and intended for use with Ruby 2.3.

-# Setup
+## Setup

-* Download this repo, navigate to its root directory on your mathcine and `bundle install`.
+* Clone or Download this repo, navigate to its root directory and run `bundle install`.
 * Create a project at https://console.developers.google.com
 * Go to the `API Manager` and enable the `Calendar` API
 * Go to `Credentials` and create a new OAuth Client ID of type